port-labs/port-docs/docs/create-self-service-experiences/setup-backend/github-workflow/examples/Humanitec/create-humanitec-application.md

 1. Head to the [Self Service hub](https://app.getport.io/self-serve)
 2. Click on the `Create Application` action
-3. Choose the humanitec application you want to create (In case you didn't install the [Humanitec integration](/docs/build-your-software-catalog/custom-integration/github-workflow/examples/humanitec/humanitec.md), it means you don't have any Humanitec applications in Port yet, so you will need to create one manually in Port to test this action)
-4. Select the new application
-5. Enter the required details for the `Application Name`, and optionally include `Environment`, `Environment Type`, and `Environment Name`.
+3. Enter the required details for the `Application Name`, and optionally include `Environment`, `Environment Type`, and `Environment Name`.
-6. Click on `Execute`
+4. Click on `Execute`
-7. Done! wait for the application to be created in Humanitec
+5. Done! wait for the application to be created in Humanitec

 Congrats 🎉 You've create a Humanitec application in Port 🔥